vkoster/bicep-building-blocks/docs/design-decisions.md

 Note:
 - a complete setup would include the left-outs too, at least as empty objects
 - "location" is a special case as Bicep has a function do derive this from the resource-group - no parameter needed
-- I'm passing the resource name in - with good naming conventions this parameter could be omitted
+- I'm passing the resource name in - with good naming conventions you could let the module decide on its name

 The above parameter file is passed into the assembler "main.bicep" In this simple case - no child resources, no referenced resources - the assebmler just calls the pip core module.